-Likeliho od of occurrend ce High (very likely) Medi um (possible) Low (remote) Activity Risk rating prior to action (H/M/L) Control measures In place?
-(Yes/No) Additional correquire Residual risk rating (H/M/L) ure the general safety of the building: 1.1 Establishing if the bui iding is safe tollo owing an summer closure Health and safety risk assessments have not been reviewed.
+Activity Control measures Additional controls required 1.
+Sustaining necessary controls to ens ure the general safety of the building: 1.1 Establishing if the buil ding is safe follo wing an summer closure Health and safety risk assessments have not been reviewed.
 The health and safety audit is overdue.
-Health and safety audit conducted by nominat Classroom audits undertaken using the HSE Head for classrooms or Relevant Risk assessments are updated or und reopens, mitigation strategies are put into place staff with appropriate training covering: Different areas of the school Procedures for when pupils and staff enter appropriate training staff enter appropriate training staff enter approximate the school ealth and safety risk checklist lertaken before the school ce and communicated to Review of window of rooms- ensure acce support ventilation- Audit Door wedges ventilation and redu points- Aug 31st ssible and Aug 31st to ensure Statutory compliance has not been complete All statutory compliance is up to date.
-Where water systems have not been mainta and certification by a specialist contractor h
+Health and safety audit conducted by nominated staff and Governor Classroom audits undertaken using the HSE Health and safety risk checklist for classrooms or Relevant Risk assessments are updated or undertaken before the school reopens, mitigation strategies are put into place and communicated to staff with appropriate training covering: Different areas of the school Procedures for when pupils and staff enter and leave school Review of window openings in rooms- ensure accessible and support ventilation- Aug 31st Audit Door wedges to ensure ventilation and reduce touch points- Aug 31st Statutory compliance has not been complete All statutory compliance is up to date.
+Where water systems have not been maintained, chlorination, flushing and certification by a specialist contractor has been arranged.

-1.2 First Aid/Designated Safeguar 1.2 First Aid/Designated Safeguarding Leads The lack of availability of designated First Aiders and Designated Safeguarding Leads may children's safety at risk Collaborative arrangements for sharing specialist staff with other schools in the locality have been agreed though the LA Potential deployment of LA central staff available If the DSL is not on site because of operational challenges, the following cover arrangements are in place: a trained DSL (or deputy) from the school will be available via phone or online video, e.g. working from home access to a trained DSL from a partner school, will be available via phone or online video where a trained DSL (or deputy) is not on site, a senior leader should take responsibility for coordinating safeguarding on site.
-2. Maximising good ventilatio n in all occupied spaces Securing good ventilation of occupied spaces results in areas being too cold to work in comfortably To balance the need for increased ventilation whilst maintaining a comfortable temperature, the following measures should be used as appropriate (as advised by the Health and Safety Executive (HSE) see guidance on air conditioning and ventilation during the coronavirus outbreak and CIBSE coronavirus (COVID-19) advice): Opening high level windows in preference to low level to reduce draughts.
+1.2 First Aid/Designated Safeguarding Leads The lack of availability of designated First Aiders and Designated Safeguarding Leads may children's safety at risk Collaborative arrangements for sharing specialist staff with other schools in the locality have been agreed though the LA Potential deployment of LA central staff available If the DSL is not on site because of operational challenges, the following cover arrangements are in place: a trained DSL (or deputy) from the school will be available via phone or online video, e.g. working from home access to a trained DSL from a partner school, will be available via phone or online video where a trained DSL (or deputy) is not on site, a senior leader should take responsibility for coordinating safeguarding on site.
+2. Maximising good ventila tion in all occupied spaces Securing good ventilation of occupied spaces results in areas being too cold to work in comfortably To balance the need for increased ventilation whilst maintaining a comfortable temperature, the following measures should be used as appropriate (as advised by the Health and Safety Executive (HSE) see guidance on air conditioning and ventilation during the coronavirus outbreak and CIBSE coronavirus (COVID-19) advice): Opening high level windows in preference to low level to reduce draughts.
 Windows should be opened just enough to provide constant background ventilation and opened more fully during breaks (for examples, between classes, during break and lunch, when a room is unused) to purge the air in the space).
 Opening internal doors can also assist with creating a throughput of air Opening external doors may be considered (as long as they are not fire doors and only where safe to do so) Flexibility on school uniform will be allowed to enable pupils to wear additional, suitable indoor clothing.
 For more information see School uniform Where possible furniture will be arranged to avoid direct drafts Mechanical ventilation systems should be adjusted to increase the ventilation rate wherever possible, and checked to confirm that normal operation meets current guidance (if possible, systems should be adjusted to full fresh air or, if not, then systems should be operated as normal as long as they are within a single room and supplemented by an outdoor air supply) Heating should be used as necessary to ensure comfort levels are maintained particularly in occupied spaces